SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 Given sufficient collision resistance of the digest operator, the digest of an ordered concatenation is not subject to a birthday attack on its concatenated elements [[30]][[31]][[32]][[42]][[47]].

-In compact form, the value of the selectively disclosable top-level attribute section, `a`, field is set to the aggregated value *A*.
+In compact form, the value of the selectively-disclosable top-level attribute section, `A`, field is set to the aggregated value *A*.
 This aggregate *A* makes a blinded cryptographic commitment to the all the ordered elements in the list,

 *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]*.